Any funding or bursary questions? Please call Student Finances Client Service team on 021 808 3530 or log a ticket on our service desk portal.

 Achievement awards

-The Vice-Chancellor’s Award is allocated in recognition of sterling grade 12 final academic results achieved.
+The Vice-Chancellor Award is allocated in recognition of sterling grade 12 final academic results achieved.

-The Vice-Chancellor awardees will receive correspondence from SU in January once examination board results have been released.
+The Vice-Chancellor awardees will receive correspondence from SU after the examination board results have been released and final admission offers were made.
 Each award value is R100 000 and is a once-off allocation to the Student Fees account.

-- the top ten, first-year students who are enrolled at SU and who attended any school across all recognised examination bodies
+• Category 1: the top ten, first-year students who are enrolled at SU and who excelled in NSC, IEB, Cambridge, and other international examinations recognised by SU

-- the top ten, first-year students who are enrolled at SU and who attended a quintile 1 to 4 school (as classified by the Department of Basic Education) and passed the National Senior Certificate (NSC)
+• Category 2: the top ten, first-year students who are enrolled at SU and who attended a quintile 1 to 4 school (as classified by the Department of Basic Education) and passed the National Senior Certificate (NSC).
+Should any of the top ten candidates from a quintile 1 to 4 school rank in either the Vice-Chancellor’s Award or category 1 Achiever Award, the next candidate on this ranking list will be considered.

-The Top Achiever awardees will receive correspondence from SU in February once examination board results have been released.
+The Achiever awardees will receive correspondence from SU after the examination board results have been released and final admission offers were made.
 Each award value is R75 000 and is a once-off allocation to the Student Fees account.

 c) Excel Award